JoePue/rest-mock-app/readme.md

     "name": "Login-Matcher",
     "description": "Define a mocked response for login requests", "request": {
-      "method": "POST", # If request with HTTP method is equal to 'POST' "urlRegEx": "/v1/login.*" # ... and incomming URL is matching "bodyRegEx": ".*", # ... and incomming body is matching "bodyContains": "username" # ... and incoming body includes the string "username" ...
+      "method": "POST",             # If request with HTTP method is equal to 'POST' "url": "regex::/v1/login.*"   # ... and incomming URL is matching "body": ".*",                 # ... and incomming body is matching },
-    },
     "response": {
       "statusCode": 200,              # ... then return a HTTP Status code 200
-      "filename": "/api/login.json" # ... and return content of file as body }
+      "body": "file::/api/login.json" # ... and return content of file as body }
   }
 ```